juliankrieger/juliankrieger.dev/content/blog/rust-chef-docker-buildkit-cache/index.md

 ---
 title: Combining rust-chef and Docker BuildKit
-draft: true
+draft: false
 description: >-
   Combining rust-chef and Docker BuildKit to properly cache cargo dependencies and incremental builds in a fast way.
 ---
 Properly caching downloaded cargo dependencies and building rust incrementally inside a docker environment can be a daunting task.
 There's quite a bit of differing information across the web.
 Popular solutions like [building a skeleton project with the needed Cargo.toml and rebuilding with the true source folder](https://stackoverflow.com/questions/58473606/cache-rust-dependencies-with-docker-build) did not work for me.
 Cargo would happily download all my dependencies every time I tried rebuilding the docker image.
 To fix this, I used [cargo-chef](https://crates.io/crates/cargo-chef), a handy cargo extension for this exact use case.

 There was one problem left though.
 Rebuilding the docker-image when using new dependencies still took _forever_.
-To fix this and a couple of smaller caching issues, I used [Docker BuildKit]()
+To fix this and a couple of smaller caching issues, I used [Docker BuildKit](), the new experimental Docker engine.
+Using this reduced my compile times from around 6 minutes to an average of 2.

-The solution:
+Here's the Dockerfile I used:

     # syntax=docker/dockerfile:experimental
     FROM rust as planner